 The owners of those repositories are also key contributors to and co-organizers of the WMT shared tasks on Quality Estimation and Parallel Corpus Filtering.

-Their approaches are based on machine learning.
+Their approaches are based on machine learning, and they publish papers and code.

 Our approach is developed fully in-house, extending ideas from the leading researchers in quality estimation and parallel data filtering, and from our own experience inside the leading machine translation provider.